 Practice beats reading.

 Voice-based PLAB 2 practice for international medical graduates.
-Built by examiners who know exactly what the cubicle tests, because they wrote it.
+Built by clinicians who have sat and taught the exam, modelled on the published PLAB 2 syllabus and the publicly-described CPSA rubric.
 The closest thing to sitting the real exam, before exam day.

 Three options.
-Read a textbook, drill an MCQ bank, or fly to Manchester for one in-person mock that costs £400 and runs once.
+Read a textbook, drill an MCQ bank, or pay £400 for an in-person mock that runs once.
 Textbooks teach you the facts.
 Question banks rehearse recognition.
 The mock simulates the cubicle, but only once, on a Saturday, with a queue of doctors waiting for the same room.

 The gap between knowing the answer on paper and saying it under exam pressure is where most candidates lose.
 The only way to close that gap is to sit cubicles.
 So we made cubicles you can sit at 2am, on your phone, three weeks before exam day.